 What do you recognise as good stress in your life?

 Do you need that deadline in order to push yourself to achieve?

 Can you react to criticism with determination to learn?

 Challenges are good.
 Threats are bad.
 How do we tell the difference?

 Perhaps the question is – how do we grow in our capacity to respond constructively to challenges: from a parking ticket, to a deadline, to the massive problems of our world such as climate change?

 What is the alternative to chronic anxiety in 2022?

 Please read the 2nd blog in this series: 5 faith strategies for non-anxious living

 This blog is part of a series on Anxiety by New Zealand Christians in Science.
 It was originally presented by Rev. Silvia Purdie as a talk for the chaplaincy team at the University of Canterbury, Christchurch, NZ, for Mental Health Awareness Week in September 2022.

-Silvia Purdie is the administrator for NZCIS, as well as a Presbyterian minister, counsellor & supervisor, author and climate activist.
+Silvia Purdie is a Presbyterian minister, counsellor & supervisor, author and climate activist.
 Read more by Silvia at Conversations: www.conversations.net.nz